 Doing things differently is a recurring theme throughout your career and has won you much praise and recognition.
 Have you always strived to be original?

-Of course, at the beginning of your life, you don’t know what originality is and you derive everything you do know from the existing understanding or history or things you’ve read.
-I don’t know at what point you become truly original, but the idea of expressing yourself is certainly fundamental to all the so-called creative work.
+Of course, at the beginning of your life, you don't know what originality is, and you derive everything you do know from the existing understanding of history or things you've read.
+I don't know at what point you become truly original, but the idea of expressing yourself is undoubtedly fundamental to all the so-called creative work.
 I always wanted the work I did to reflect some aspect of myself, but always knew that it would take some time to find that aspect.
 At any rate, I have never been conscious that originality was my primary aim.
 What I really cared about was effectiveness.

 From your many iconic works, do you have a favourite piece?

-I don’t think of my work as a series of pieces.
-Rather I always think of what I learned from doing the piece and where it has led me.
-I see every piece as part of a development of an idea that has to be continued, changed and modified.
+I don't think of my work as a series of pieces.
+Instead, I always think of what I learned from doing the piece and where it has led me.
+I see every piece as part of the development of an idea that has to be continued, changed and modified.
 As I put it in one of my books, one thing leads to another, but this is not an original notion.

 How does it feel to see your 'I ❤ NY' logo so widely used?
 Did you realise the impact it would have when you designed it?

-I certainly had no idea of its universal application and it is a profound mystery to me.
-It is very difficult to understand the dimensions of human preference.
+I certainly had no idea of its universal application, and it is a profound mystery to me.
+It is difficult to understand the dimensions of human preference.
 Why do you like vanilla better than chocolate?
 Obviously an individual choice.
-But works become iconic when they become popular and the reasons for popularity are always complex and peculiar.
-'I love NY' has lasted far beyond my expectations; it’s lasted so long that I no longer identify myself as the one that created it, but that doesn’t diminish the pleasure it gives me when I realise it was me.
+But works become iconic when they become popular, and the reasons for popularity are always complex and peculiar.
+'I love NY' has lasted far beyond my expectations; it's lasted so long that I no longer identify myself as the one that created it, but that doesn't diminish the pleasure it gives me when I realise it was me.

 I just start working.
-I find that once you are on the path it leads you to many solutions.
+I find that once you are on the path, it leads you to many solutions.
 Not all solutions are extraordinary, but at least there is a methodology.